mschouler/MAdLib-PyFR/README.md

 ```

 ## Installation
-The coupling of PyFR with MAdlib relies on the following main dependencies:
+The coupling of PyFR with MAdLib relies on the following main dependencies:

 - `VTK`: the visualization toolkit software can be downloaded from its website [here](https://vtk.org/),
 - `MAdLib`: the mesh adaptation software can be installed from its website [here](https://sites.uclouvain.be/madlib/),